A Review of Bayesian Uncertainty Quantification in Deep Probabilistic Image Segmentation: Discussion

 \section{Discussion}

 ~ This section builds on the reviewed theory and literature to guide researchers in selecting methods suited to their goals.
-Furthermore, it highlights key gaps and limitations, offering insights for addressing current challenges in the field and identifying promising directions for future research.
-Our main discussion points can be summarized as follows:

-\begin{itemize}[itemsep=5pt, parsep=0pt, topsep=0pt, partopsep=0pt] \item The interpretation and quantification of epistemic and aleatoric uncertainty remain complex and warrant careful reconsideration, despite the literature often indicating a clear distinction between them.~(Section~\ref{subsec:euvsau}).
+Furthermore, it highlights key gaps and limitations, offering insights to address current challenges and identify promising directions for future research. \begin{takeaways} \textbf{Main discussion points}: \begin{itemize}[itemsep=5pt, parsep=0pt, topsep=0pt, partopsep=0pt] \item The interpretation of epistemic and aleatoric uncertainty remain complex and warrant careful reconsideration, despite the literature often suggesting a clear distinction~(Section~\ref{subsec:euvsau}).

-\item Spatial uncertainty introduces additional challenges, including the accurate estimation of structural entropy, the aggregation of pixel-wise uncertainties, and increased complexity in volumetric segmentation tasks~(Section~\ref{subsec:spatial}).